-Our medals and chains are certified 18 carat gold, stamped on the ring or medal with the eagle's head hallmark.
+Our medals and chains are certified 18k gold, stamped on the ring or medal with the eagle's head hallmark.
 Our diamond hallmark includes the initials SC, a star and a moon.
 This certifies all our medals are manufactured by Canale.

 Our bronze artistic medals are made from brass with a patina finish, featuring our hallmark and the 'bronze' stamp.

 All Canale medals are produced and engraved in our Paris workshop.
 During the manufacturing process, your medal is only handled by a maximum of two people to ensure the highest possible level of consistency.
 Medals have been produced in this location since 1827.
 We are the last young dynamic, family-owned manufacturer of medals in Paris

 Our loyal customers have spanned several generations.
 You will be served in-store by the actual craftsmen who produce and engrave our medals.

 We offer the best value for money in terms of weight for 18 carat gold medals.
 Our gold medals are struck using steel tools known as 'matrices' that enable very intricate details to be reproduced.
 The satin finish makes the design on the medal stand out better than a polished or matt finish.